wikid24/ffxiv_mmd_tools_helper/README.md

 ![image](https://user-images.githubusercontent.com/19479648/225119958-7208b241-9cdc-4753-9aec-9997c717e633.png)

-Your character is now rigged.
+Your character is now rigged and ready for animating using MMD Tools!

 --------------

-## Part 2: Animating your FFXIV Character
+## Part 2: Animating your FFXIV Character using MMD Tools

 10) On the Scene Outliner View, click on **New MMD Model**
 11) Go to **MMD** tab